NirmalPatel-02/DeliveryETA/README.md

+## Note:
+## -> This Project is for delivery apps like zomato , zepto based of dataset that data is from Delivery apps like zomato , zepto , swiggy so models prediction is also work good for that kind of app only like within short distence. model can make mistake for long distences like 15-20 km+ .
+## -> U can add map apis like google map to get latitude-longitude based on locations but for this project i directly use latitude-longitude that u need to type manualy.

 ## Delivery ETA Prediction (End-to-End ML + Flask Project)(82.6% Accuracy on 40000+ Rows Dataset)

 This is a complete end-to-end machine learning project where I built a system to predict restaurant food delivery time (ETA).
 The idea is similar to how Swiggy, Zomato, Uber Eats, and DoorDash estimate delivery time for each order.
 The project includes everything from cleaning the data to deploying a working web application using Flask.